 - Salt: A pinch of salt brings out the natural nutty flavor of quinoa, so don't skip it!

 - Olive Oil: It is optional, but I like to add it as extra insurance to prevent the quinoa from sticking to the bowl.
 And the fruity oil also enhances the taste of quinoa.
+If you want to skip the oil, I recommend spraying the bottom of the pot with any light cooking spray to prevent any sticking.

 How To Cook Quinoa In Instant Pot

-Pot-In-Pot Instant Pot Quinoa
+Method 2: Pot-In-Pot Instant Pot Quinoa

-- Close the lid, set to 'sealing' (pic 8).
-Cook for 1 minute at HIGH pressure.
-Let the pressure release naturally, about 8-10 minutes.
+Close the lid, and set it to 'sealing' (pic 8).
+Cook for 1 minute at high pressure.
+Let the pressure release naturally, about 5-7 minutes.
+Open the lid after the pin drops.
+Gently fluff the quinoa with a fork (pics 9 & 10).

 How to Store and Freeze